ABOUT THE PROJECT

 ABOUT THE ARTISTS

 Fiona Chinkan is a New York City based artist.
 She graduated Cum Laude in 2007 from the University of Hartford Art School with a BFA with concentration in Visual Communication Design and minors in Photography and Art History.
 She moved to New York City post graduation to pursue a career in graphic design.
 She works as a digital art director in the fashion industry with clients such as Kate Spade, Coach, Kenneth Cole and Victoria’s Secret for 10 years before deciding to pursue art full-time.

 Fiona began her signature style of drawings in 2001, as a way to accompany the graffiti lettering she was exploring at the time.
 Over the years, she has developed the lines and forms as a means of expressing herself and interpreting the world around her.

-Most recently, she has shown at the DAVID&SCHWEITZER Contemporary Art Gallery in New York City as part of the group show “Making the Future” and at the Greenpoint Gallery as a part of their First Salon Show of 2017.
+Most recently, she has shown at the Pleiades Gallery in New York City as part of the group show “Small Works” and at Clouds Art + Coffee in Tokyo as a part of the group show "The New Yorker's Show".

 Fiona creates out of her Brooklyn-based studio.
 You can see more of her work at: www.fionac.nyc and follow her for daily drawings on instagram @fionac.nyc